angadsahni93/angadsahni93.github.io/outreach.md

 ### - 5th-7th July 2022: Summer Residential.
 This residential included the scholars returning to the campus and getting the "undergraduate experience".
 These were students interested in psychology and so I conducted the central activity of their residential: poster design and presentation. <br>
 The data for the posters was from the online task which the scholars completed on their first session with me (5th July).
-This would give the scholars an experience of being **both researchers and participants**. <br>
+This would give the scholars an experience of being **both researchers and participants**.
+From this, I had made clear that as the researcher, their utmost concern is **data quality**, which means they must do the task with diligence as participants.
+This, however, did not work... <br>
 This too was a bad idea.
 I had hoped to gain 30(!) participants' data, which would be the biggest one-time collection I would have had!
 However, they were sitting next to each other while completing the task and ended talking to each other - a warning that Prof. McCabe had given me before.
 Nonetheless, I used their data for the purposes of the posters but decided against using them for analyses.
 <br>
 <br>